 Care of Children Act 2004; Case: 1 NZLR 409

 In general, parents are legally allowed to make all medical decisions for their children until they are old enough to make decisions for themselves.
 There is no specific age at which children can make their own decisions, as the law says it depends on the particular child and their ability to understand what’s going on.

 Calls to ban surgery on intersex babies and children

 There have been calls for a law change that prevents those surgeries and affirms the rights of intersex people to make these decisions about their bodies for themselves when they’re old enough to do so.
 These calls have come from intersex community organisations and from two United Nations committees reporting on New Zealand’s human rights performance.

 The Darlington Statement, a joint statement made by Australian and New Zealand intersex organisations and advocates in 2017, suggests that genital surgery on intersex babies and children should be a crime.
 It argues for greater human rights and recognition for people with diverse sex characteristics.

 For free advice on your own situation, as an intersex person who has had surgery as a child, or as a parent or friend of a child who might potentially be operated on, you can contact Intersex Awareness New Zealand, the Human Rights Commission or the Health and Disability Advocacy Service.
-See “Other resources” for details.
+See “Where to go for more support” for details.